scalacenter/scala-lang/teach.md

 >
 > Björn Regnell, Lund University, Sweden.

+> “We teach how to implement basic interpreters and type checkers.
+For this
+> purpose, algebraic data types with pattern matching and immutable data
+> structures, provided by functional languages, are essential.”
+>
+> Jaemin Hong, KAIST, South Korea.

 ### Expressive

 Scala has a concise syntax that allows developers to focus on the intent of a